Jealous Heart: Connie Francis version

 Released that November, Francis' "Jealous Heart" peaked at No. 47 in January 1966: it was ranked substantially higher in both Cash Box and Record World at respectively No. 29 and No. 25.
 In all three trades Francis never had another single reach the Top 60.
 Her version of "Jealous Heart" was also her last Easy Listening Top 10 hit at No. 10.

 "Jealous Heart" was the last Connie Francis single to rank on the UK charts reaching No. 44 in January 1966.
-Also in early 1966 Francis' "Jealous Heart" reached No. 16 in Canada and No. 54 in Australia.
+Also in early 1966 Francis' "Jealous Heart" reached No. 16 in Canada, and No. 54 in Australia.

 Spanish version

 "Jealous Heart" has become a standard of Latin music via a Spanish language rendering by Mexican lyricist Mario Molina Montes entitled "Celoso" ("jealous").
 Recorded in Nashville in March 1966 by Trio Los Panchos led by Johnny Albino, "Celoso" entered the Top Ten in Mexico in April 1967 and - ranked in tandem with a cover by Marco Antonio Muñiz - the track reached No. 1 that summer spending five months in the Top Ten.
 In addition the Trio Los Panchos version reached No. 2 - in a tandem ranking with covers by José Feliciano and Oleo Guillot - in Argentina that autumn when the Muñiz version reached No. 1 in Puerto Rico.
 "Celoso" has also been recorded by Galy Galeano, Ezequiel Peña, José Luis Rodríguez and Sergio Vega.
-Later in 1981 it was recorded another version by Jhensen (Felix Caraballo Leonidas), in his album Cuando te Sientas Sola under Peer Music.

 Johnny Rodriguez recorded a version of "Jealous Heart" in 1972 on the Mercury label.

+Los Freddy's recorded "Celoso" on their album Freddy's in 1980.

+In 1981 it was recorded another version by Jhensen (Felix Caraballo Leonidas), in his album Cuando te Sientas Sola under Peer Music.

 Maná recorded "Celoso" for the soundtrack of the 1995 Gregory Nava movie My Family (Mi Familia).